Saquib764/node-runnr/READMEv1.0.1.md

 ### Overview
 'node-runnr' can execute an arbitrary task at multiple intervals and time.
 Unlike cron, input time format are in Human readable form.
 You can run jobs daily, weekly or monthly at multiple time/date.
 It exposes few APIs through which all jobs can be reschedules/stopped/start via front-end (You need to make a front-endfor that.)

-It have a universal timer to monitor all jobs thus no need to re-evaluate jobs at every cycle, hence, its very lightweight.
+It have just one clock to monitor all jobs thus no need to re-evaluate jobs at every cycle, hence, its very lightweight.
 By default, clock cycle is 100ms i.e check and ecxecute task at every 100ms.
 However, custom cycle can be passed while creating a `runnr` object.

-For documentation of v1.0.1, see `REAMMEv1.0.1.md` file.

-### Whats new after v1.0.1 ?

-2. Multiple callbacks/sub-jobs added.
-Results of job or previous sub-job can be passed on to next sub-job
-1. Simplified declaration of jobs.

 ### Jobs and scheduling